This post contains affiliate links

 Cooking method

-- Sprinkle with some fresh chopped cilantro (coriander) leaves before serving and enjoy!
-As you can see to make the eggplant bharta is easy.
+• Sprinkle with some fresh chopped cilantro (coriander) leaves before serving and enjoy!
+As you can see making the eggplant bharta is easy.

 Find the step-by-step process in the recipe card below.